 The UK Stroke Forum, one of the largest European forums for researchers in stroke care, took place in December 2020.
-Among the 230 scientific studies submitted to the event, a jury selected a study on dysphagia by Dr Mary Hägg of Uppsala University as winner of “Best Poster” prize.
+Among the 230 scientific studies submitted to the event, a jury selected a study on dysphagia by Associate Professor Mary Hägg of Uppsala University as winner of “Best Poster” prize.

 Every year more than 100,000 people suffer from stroke in the UK, and swallowing difficulties – dysphagia – is a common condition after stroke.
 The UK Stroke Association is an organisation that provides support to people to rebuild their lives after stroke, it is one of the biggest such organisations in the world.
 Each year it organises UK Stroke Forum, UKSF, for healthcare professionals in stroke care.
 In 2020 the UKSF was a virtual event attracting 1,850 delegates from all over Europe.

 Researchers were encouraged to submit their latest internationally published studies and 230 such scientific papers were admitted for presentation to the delegates.
 This year the submissions were entered in a ‘Best Abstract’ competition, judged for the author’s ability to present their work (by video), design of poster and for the content to be topical and of a high standard.
 Studies were evaluated by 30 judges drawn from the committee of the Stroke Association and eminent scientific researchers specialised in stroke.
 Nine winners were chosen, and the study presented by Associate Professor Mary Hägg of Uppsala University in Sweden was awarded the “Best Poster” prize – tying with the submission from the University of Aberdeen.
 Uppsala was also the only non-UK university to win a prize.

 An important acknowledgement for Swedish Dr Mary Hägg